-The categorization feature also guarantees that you will always have up-to-date reports (including the Profit and Loss report) and will facilitate the account reconciliation.
+The categorization feature also guarantees that you’ll always have up-to-date reports (including the Profit and Loss report) and facilitate account reconciliation.

-Synder is an e-commerce accounting automation solution.
-It allows you to synchronize payment systems or e-commerce platforms with accounting software, and automatically manage your finances.
-As a result, you will have accurate data in the accounting system, correct tax and product reports, and easy account reconciliation.
+Synder is an ecommerce accounting automation solution that allows you to synchronize payment systems or ecommerce platforms with accounting software and automatically manage your finances.
+As a result, you’ll have accurate data in the accounting system, correct tax and product reports, and easy account reconciliation.

 Synder users can leverage the functionality of QuickBooks to the full extent and enhance their reconciliation by preventing mismatches and eliminating the need to recheck the data.
-Online business owners appreciate the simplicity of setting up and using an app that doesn’t require having special technical skills to work with it.
+What online business owners appreciate about the app is the simplicity of setting up and using it, which doesn’t require having special technical skills to work with it.
 Once set up, Synder works automatically in the background.

-Disclaimer: The article is not a legal guideline.
+Disclaimer: The article isn’t a legal guideline.
 For professional expertise in taxes or other legal issues, we recommend consulting a CPA or a certified tax practitioner.